 Be adaptable.
 When you start, each day is different, so it’s best to always be prepared. ’21

-A lot of new information coming at you all at once.
+A lot of new information is coming to you all at once.
 I found it helpful to keep a running list of topics, or even industry-specific phrases/words/acronyms that I looked up after I heard them.
-This helped me pick up on things in meetings and discussions with others.
-'18
+This helped me pick up on things in meetings and discussions with others. ’18

 Very social.
 Most people just wanted to get to know me and see what I was about.
 Of course, I had to produce quality work, but mostly people were concerned with my personality. ’20